Guinevere: Abduction stories

-A version of the narrative of Guinevere is associated in local folklore with Meigle in Scotland, known for its carved Pictish stones.
+Another version of the narrative is associated in local folklore with Meigle in Scotland, known for its carved Pictish stones.
 One of the stones, now in the Meigle Sculptured Stone Museum, is said to depict Vanora, the local name for Guinevere.
 She is said to have been abducted by King Modred (Mordred).
 When she is eventually returned to Arthur, he has her condemned to death for infidelity and orders that she be torn to pieces by wild beasts, an event said to be shown on Meigle Stone 2 (Queen Venora's Stone).
 This stone was one of two that originally stood near a mound that is identified as Vanora's grave.
 Modern scholars interpret the Meigle Stone 2 as a depiction of the Biblical tale of Daniel in the lions' den.
-One Scotland-related story takes place in Hector Boece's Historia Gentis Scotorum, where Guinevere is taken by the Picts following Mordred's and Arthur's deaths at Camlann and spends the rest of her life in their captivity; after her death she is buried beside Arthur.
+One Scotland-related story takes place in Hector Boece's Historia Gentis Scotorum, where Guinevere is taken north by the Picts following Mordred's and Arthur's deaths at Camlann.
+She spends the rest of her life as their prisoner, and after her death she is buried at Meigle.

+This prominent story in its many versions may be ultimately of early Celtic origin.
 Medievalist Roger Sherman Loomis suggested that this recurring motif shows that Guinevere "had inherited the role of a Celtic Persephone" (a figure from Greek mythology).
-All of these similar tales of abduction by another suitor – and this allegory includes Lancelot, who whisks her away when she is condemned to burn at the stake for their adultery – are demonstrative of a recurring 'Hades-snatches-Persephone' theme, positing that Guinevere is similar to the Celtic Otherworld bride Étaín, whom Midir, king of the Underworld, carries off from her earthly life.
+All of these similar tales of abduction by another suitor – and this allegory includes Lancelot, who saves her when she is condemned by Arthur to burn at the stake for her adultery – are demonstrative of a recurring 'Hades-snatches-Persephone' theme, positing that Guinevere is similar to the Celtic Otherworld bride Étaín, whom Midir, king of the Underworld, carries off from her earthly life.
+According to Kenneth G. T. Webster, a scenario such as the one from Diu Crône may be an echo of a more ancient lore in which Guinevere is "a fairy queen ravished from her supernatural husband by Arthur of this world and therefore subject to raids which the other world would regard as rescues, but which to the Arthurian world appear as abductions."